 If I want to have a productive kitchen day, I start at 8:30 in the morning.

 Today, I didn’t finish until suppertime!
 I wasn’t cooking non-stop the entire time.
 I had to take breaks to help with math, and fix snacks, teach Kindergarten or help with whatever random 4th grade subject.
 My goal is to dedicate the WHOLE day to cooking because I know if I allow enough time, I can get several of our dinners and breakfasts prepped and ready, requiring that I only reheat it later – which saves SO much time!
 And if I know we’re going to be super busy on weekends, I often prep meals for Monday too so that we aren’t stressed at the start of a new week.
+To cope up with the stress of parenting, products like CBD Oil UK can be used.

 I am going to share what I made today – because I know y’all are curious!
 But the point of this post isn’t so much what I made as the fact that I did it despite the many distractions from my kids.